Some breweries may claim to have the hazy IPA on lock, but a brewery in the tiny Michigan town of Williamston is taking haze to the next level

 But this isn’t just a story of that one awesome hazy IPA someone brewed.
 This is where the next level part comes in, as Old Nation has released three other hazy IPAs as part of their New Orthodox IPA series: Boxer, Boss Tweed and Greenstone.

 The one that started it all.
-Big tropical notes on the nose and palate with hardly a hint of bitterness, M-43 pops with vibrant splashes of peaches, apricots, mango, pineapple and grapefruit.
+M-43 pops with vibrant splashes of peaches, apricots, mango, pineapple and grapefruit.
+There’s big tropical notes on the nose and palate with hardly a hint of bitterness.
 It’s remarkably easy drinking and could go toe-to-toe with the headliners of the haze craze.

 Boxer is hazily similar to M-43, but the appearance is where the similarities end.
 This beer employs a different malt bill, which is more noticeable among the bright tropical fruit juice notes.
-The bitterness is toned down with Boxer, much like the M-43, but it’s the interplay of sweet and subtle malts with juicy hops that makes this one shine.
+The bitterness is toned down with Boxer, much like the M-43.
+It’s the interplay of sweet and subtle malts with juicy hops that makes this one shine.

 The newest release in the New Orthodox Series is the lightest of the bunch, clocking in at 5.5 % ABV.
-It’s equally as hazy as Boxer and M-43, however its hop profile bends slightly away from juicy with bits of rind and an herbal hoppiness.
-Dry-hopping gives it a more of a traditional IPA-ish scent too, despite the cloudy appearance, and carries a bit more bitterness.
+Equally as hazy as M-43; its hop profile bends away from juicy with bits of rind and an herbality.
+Dry-hopping gives it a more of a traditional IPA-ish aroma despite the cloudy appearance, and carries a bit more bitterness.

 This double IPA carries all the haze of M-43 but with added heft.
 Juicy notes of mango, papaya and pineapple pop up front followed by loads of pine, however there’s not much bitterness.
 This may be my favorite of the bunch as it’s not all juice and has a bit more oomph.

-A few weeks ago, in the middle of a Sunday afternoon, I watched as a three-fourths full Old Nation Brewing Company quickly ballooned with beer nerds, lined up out the door, there to lay claim to up to a case of Boxer and Greenstone.
+On a recent Sunday afternoon, I watched as a nearly-full Old Nation Brewing Company quickly ballooned with beer nerds.
+They lined up out the door, ready to lay claim to up to a case of Boxer and Greenstone.
 It was an hour before Old Nation was to start selling 4-packs of each.

 Quite the sight compared to Sunday afternoons a year ago.